justsomexanda/justsomexanda/README.md

-- 👋 Hi, I’m Fabian
+- 👋 Hi there!
+I'm Fabian, a skilled software developer with a passion for building diverse applications.
-- 👀 I’m interested in Laravel (PHP), Vue (JS)
+- 👀 My focus lies in developing efficient, scalable, and secure web applications based on Laravel (PHP), Vue (JS), and Rust (Rust).
-- 🌱 I’m currently the main developer at creating a streaming-platform
+- 🌱 Currently, I'm working on multiple projects for various clients, as well as a SaaS platform that helps new and small companies succeed in the digital marketplace.
-- 📫 How to reach me justsomexandaofficial@gmail.com
+- 📫 Feel free to reach out to me anytime at [fabian@blax.at](fabian@blax.at).
+Let's collaborate and bring your ideas to life!